-Maine's FFY 2020 CWSRF capitalization grant will provide funding for a portion of the needed program administrative costs and loan money for projects identified in this IUP.
-Projects on the Multi-Year SRF Project Priority List or the Sand/Salt Storage Area list may be added to the FFY 2020 Project List or replace another project on the list.
-To assure the timely and expeditious use of the capitalization grant, the Department will encourage loan recipients to start construction within one year of being placed on the IUP.
+Maine's FY 2022 CWSRF capitalization grant and the BIL will provide funding for a portion of the needed program administrative costs and loan money for projects identified in this IUP.
+Projects on the Multi-Year SRF Project Priority List or the Sand/Salt Storage Area list may be added to the FY 2022 Project List or replace another project on the list.
+To assure the timely and expeditious use of the capitalization grant, the Department will encourage loan recipients to start construction within eighteen months of being placed on the IUP and BIL.